 The headlamps benefit from masking the existing chrome indentations, otherwise you’ll have to repaint in silver, before fitting the clear headlamps.
 The rear bumper/light surround has four lenses each side, these being on the decal sheet (though they could be painted).
 It’s actually easiest to paint the whole section gloss black, then pick out the individual lenses with silver paint or a Molotow chrome-ink pen.
 This will make the tail-lamp decals, especially the reversing lights, stand out nicely.

-As with most cars there are external rear-view mirrors on each door, though these tend to be the a bane for car modellers, as they are forever being knocked off.
+As with most cars there are external rear-view mirrors on each door, though these tend to be a bane for car modellers, as they are forever being damaged or knocked off.
 However, you could improve the security of these by drilling a very small hole in the mirror support, one in the door, then attaching one to the other with very thin metal rod, superglued in place.
 Door mirrors have the same notoriety for car modellers as propeller blades for aircraft modellers, antennas and machine guns for tank modellers, and virtually anything on a model ship.

 The interior of the GTX looks black, but is actually a very dark grey.
 Decals are provided for wood-grain inserts, but these are only for a stock GTX.
 The Fast & Furious version has distinctive gold decals over the hood, leading to the air intakes.
 The hood-pins are also decals, which is a nice touch, though an after-market set of photo-etch items would be even more authentic.
 There are even decals for the three door/trunk locks, which are usually difficult to paint as they have to be absolutely circular!
 The correct New York plate KLO 6341 is also supplied.